 Little Big Adventure (also known as Relentless) is one of my all-time favourite games.
 It was perhaps the first game I completed fully as a kid – something I was immensely proud of.
 The music by Phillippe Vachey is pretty timeless, and I don’t know if I’ve done his theme justice here – but I hope I’ve given this gaming gem a good showing.

 Goofy, but beautifully executed.
 The game is funny and heart-warming, with some interesting puzzles and dungeons – however the keyboard controls take some getting used to, and can lead to some frustrating attempts at isometric platforming.
-I remember many rage-quit moments during my time with LBA – but it’s all totally worth it to complete one of the finest games from the 90’s… at least in my own opinion.
+I remember many rage-quit moments during my time with LBA – but it’s all totally worth it to complete one of the finest games from the 90’s… at least in my own opinion, but know I rather play other games and even betting online with the Best online casinos for Oz players, that let me do some money online.